FruitbatM/amaris-chocolate/README.md

 - Interactive
     - Text animation added to 'our chocolate' and ' our story' page headers.
     - Drop-down navbar on medium and small devices.
-    - Back to top arrow button appears on the lower right of the page when the user start to scroll down a page.
+    - Back to top arrow button appears on the lower right of the page when the user starts to scroll down a page.
 - List of chocolate bars
     - It allows users to learn about the company's products and have an option to order the same via contact form.
 - Contact information